fraterrisus/walkthroughs/aethus/items.md

 | 1 | 3x (2x) [Kalynite Frame](#kalynite-frame), 2x [Meteorite Frame](#meteorite-frame), 3x (2x) [Microcircuits](#microcircuits) |
 | 2 | 1x Mark I Drone, 1x [Advanced Electronics](#advanced-electronics), 1x [Matter Folder](#matter-folder) |

 Add a drone to a mining drill, and whatever resources it produces will periodically show up in a [Cargo Bay](#cargo-bay) at your Outpost.
 It's not as fast as mining by hand, but it's a lot less work.
-Mark I drones work in the mining drills of the Caves, the mining lasers of the Lost World, and the Resource Transportation Facilities (**FIXME** what are these actually called?) located at each mining facility in the Lost World.
+Mark I drones work in the mining drills of the Caves, the mining lasers of the Lost World, and the Drone Pods located at each mining facility in the Lost World.
 Mark II drones, by virtue of containing [Matter Folders](#matter-folder), are required throughout the Magma Rifts.

 {% endaethusitem %}
 {% aethusitem 'Cargo Habitat' %}